jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-2.md

 - have an occupation, and
 - cultivate whatever talent he might have.

-> *Superphysics Note: This is why a moneyless system requires long-term investment
+> *Superphysics Note: This is why a points-based system requires long-term investment